danielsitek/dgp-cookie-consent/README.md

 ## How to install

-Insert this code on the bottom of the page.
+Insert this code on the bottom of the page, or inject it via GTM.

 ```html
 <script>